 Gangrene Is An Unpleasant Side Effect

-Sufferers often end up with gangrene as a result of the virus, which is sometimes treated via drastic means like amputation.
+Sufferers often end up with gangrene as a result of the virus, which is sometimes treated via drastic measures like amputation.
 Gangrene causes the skin to turn shades of blue, purple, green, red, or black.
-Swelling and blisters may also occur, which emit a foul-smelling pus, and skin may become cold and tender.
+Swelling and blisters may also occur, and these emit a foul-smelling pus.
+Skin may also become cold and tender.
 One reason amputation is often necessary is that gangrene can lead to septic shock, an often fatal complication.